abhilipsasahoo03/mp3-player-using-python-modules/README.md

 To run the file locally:

 ```
-1- Install Python version > 3.7 along with the required modules
+1- Install Python version > 3.7 along with the required modules.

 2- Fork this repository.